-use the given information to find the number of degrees of freedo... | Channels for Pearson+
+Use the given information to find the number of degrees of freedo... | Channels for Pearson+

 Degrees of Freedom

 Degrees of freedom (df) refer to the number of independent values or quantities that can vary in an analysis without violating any constraints.
-In the context of a sample, df is typically calculated as the sample size minus one (n-1).
-This concept is crucial for determining the appropriate statistical tests and critical values, especially in t-distributions and chi-squared tests.
+In the context of a sample, df is typically calculated as the sample size minus one (n - 1).
+This concept is crucial for determining the appropriate statistical distribution to use when conducting hypothesis tests or constructing confidence intervals.

 Recommended video: